JeCheeseSmith/Clash-of-ppdb-s/documentation/frontend/authentication.md

 Next, it checks if the username already exists by consulting the database through an API call.
 If the username is not taken, the new user can proceed with the registration.
 Their settlement ID (sid) will be saved, and they will be directed to the main page.
 If the username is already taken, an error message will appear, indicating that the user already exists.

-You can also sign up by clicking on the Enter Button
+You can sign up by clicking on the Enter Button on your keyboard or on the 'Make Account' button.

+The appropriateness of the username is also verified.